Methane: Atmospheric methane and climate change

 In 2019, the atmospheric methane concentration was higher than at any time in the last 800,000 years.
 As stated in the AR6 of the IPCC, "Since 1750, increases in CO2 (47%) and CH4 (156%) concentrations far exceed, and increases in N2O (23%) are similar to, the natural multi-millennial changes between glacial and interglacial periods over at least the past 800,000 years (very high confidence)".
 (Note: In 2013 Intergovernmental Panel on Climate Change (IPCC) scientists warned atmospheric concentrations of methane had "exceeded the pre-industrial levels by about 150% which represented "levels unprecedented in at least the last 800,000 years.")

 In February 2020, it was reported that fugitive emissions and gas venting from the fossil fuel industry may have been significantly underestimated.

 The largest annual increase occurred in 2021 with the overwhelming percentage caused by human activity.

 Climate change can increase atmospheric methane levels by increasing methane production in natural ecosystems, forming a climate change feedback.
 Another explanation for the rise in methane emissions could be a slowdown of the chemical reaction that removes methane from the atmosphere.

 Over 100 countries have signed the Global Methane Pledge, launched in 2021, promising to cut their methane emissions by 30% by 2030.
 This could avoid 0.2 °C of warming globally by 2050, although there have been calls for higher commitments in order to reach this target.
 The International Energy Agency's 2022 report states "the most cost-effective opportunities for methane abatement are in the energy sector, especially in oil and gas operations".

+According to the IEA's 2026 Global Methane Tracker, there is "no sign that global energy-related methane emissions declined in 2025", with these remaining "at very high levels".
+Record fossil fuel production was responsible for 35% of human-caused methane emissions, estimated at 124 Mt, a slight increase from 121 Mt in 2024.